rubik/argon/README.md

 Note: if you are using Stack and your resolver if too old, you might have to add some packages to your `stack.yaml` file.

+#### GHC compatibility

+Argon is compatible with GHC 7.8 and 7.10, it's tested against those versions only.

 ### Running

 The Argon executable expects a list of file paths (files or directories):